 - Driver’s licenses

-- Any cost of purchasing or renting a new home
+- Purchasing or renting a new home

-- Other expenses for stopovers, side trips or pre-move-house hunting expenses
+- Other expenses for stopovers, side trips or pre-move house-hunting expenses

 How to report deductible expenses